Hybrid control for optimal visiting problems for a single player and for a crowd: The optimal visiting problem

 \subsection{A hybrid-control relaxation of the problem: optimal switching}

 The optimal control problem described above requires to ``exactly touch" all the targets.
 This makes the evolution of the discrete variable $q$ rather complicated, in particular in view of the corresponding Hamilton-Jacobi equation.
 We then relax the problem asking instead for ``to pass as close as possible" to each target.
 Then we assume that we can definitely get rid of some targets and take into account only the remaining ones.
 In doing that, we also pay an additional cost depending, for instance, on the actual distance from the discarded targets.
-In this way, the evolution $q(\cdot)$ of the discrete variables is no more a solution of system \eqref{eq_stato}, but instead, it becomes a control at our disposal.
-Obviously, there are some constraints: for example, for $N=4$, if $p=(1, 0 ,0, 0)$, $p'=(1, 1, 0, 0)$, $p''=(0, 1, 1, 0)$ and $p'''=(1, 1, 1, 0)$, then from $p$ we can not switch to $p''$ otherwise we lose the information about the already visited/discarded target $\cT_1$.
+In this way, the evolution $q(\cdot)$ of the discrete variables is no more a solution of \eqref{eq_stato}-\eqref{leggeq}, but instead, it becomes a control at our disposal.
+Obviously, there are some constraints: for example, for $N=3$, if $p=(1, 0 ,0)$, $p'=(1, 0, 1)$, $p''=(0, 1, 1)$ and $p'''=\bar p=(1, 1, 1)$, then from $p$ we can not switch to $p''$ otherwise we lose the information about the already visited/discarded target $\cT_1$.
 However, we can switch to $p'''$ directly.
+The process above is sketched in the Figure \ref{switch}.
+In particular, by an optimization criterium, such a process is feasible because at every switching instant we get rid of a maximal quantity of targets, and hence no infinitesimal accumulation of subsequent switches is possible (no Zeno phenomenon).
+See also Figure \ref{switch2}.

 Therefore, for any $p$, we denote by $\cI_p$ the set of all possible new variables in $\cI$ after a switch from $p$:

 Note that in particular $\cI_{\bar p}=\emptyset$, where $\bar p=(1, 1, \ldots1)$.

 For a given $p$, the number of the admissible subsequent switches is at most $N-\sum_{i}p^i\leq N$.
 Given the state $(x, p)$ at the time $t$ with $p\neq\bar p$, the controller chooses: the measurable control $\a\in\cA$, and the discrete one $q:[0, +\infty[\lra\cI$ which contains: the number $1\leq m\leq N-\sum_{i}p^i$ of switches to be performed in order to reach $\bar p$, the switching instants $t\leq t_1<t_2<\ldots<t_m\leq T$ and the switching destinations $p_1,\ldots,p_{m-1}$, $p_m=\bar p$.
 Such destinations must satisfy $p_1\in\cI_p$, $p_{i+1}\in\cI_{p_i}$, $i=1,\ldots,m-1$.
 To resume, the control at disposal is then